root-gg/plik/README.md

 ### FAQ

-##### I have an error when uploading from client : "Unable upload file : HTTP error 411 Length Required"
+##### I have an error when uploading from client : "Unable to upload file : HTTP error 411 Length Required"

 Under nginx < 1.3.9, you must enable HttpChunkin module to allow transfer-encoding "chunked".
 You might want to install the "nginx-extras" Debian package with built-in HttpChunkin module.